Chapter 2 Spatial data manipulation in R

 \[x = 1750160\] \[y = 467499.9\]

-These coordinates are also in the USA Contiguous Albers Equal Area Conic projected CRS, which is the same as CRS as philly_sf.
+These coordinates are already in the USA Contiguous Albers Equal Area Conic projected CRS, which is the same as CRS as philly_sf.
+We can use str_crs to extract the projection definition from philly_sf, so we don’t have to type it out and then directly assign it to our new centroid object.

-With this information, we create a object that holds the coordinates of the city center.
-Since we don’t have attributes we will just create it as a simple feature collection, scf.
+With this information, we create an object that holds the coordinates of the city center.
+Since we don’t have attributes we will only create it as a simple feature collection, scf (not sf).

 # if you need to read in again: